mikkelcato/uni-bach/uni-5-sem/qf/qf.typ

 $
   sum_i^n c_(a')^((i)) ket(a'b^((i)))
 $
 where $n$ is the degeneracy.
-Measureing $B$ would then pick one of the terms, but measuring $A$ again would still give $a'$.
+Measuring $B$ would then pick one of the terms, but measuring $A$ again would still give $a'$.
 So they don't interfere, which is why we call them compatible.

 Incompatible observables are more annoying.
 These don't have a complete set of simultaneous eigenkets.
 To show this we can proceed by contradiction, if it were true there would exist a set of simultaneous eigenkets satisfying
 $